cyverse/irods-adm/coding-standards-bash.md

 of a command.
 This makes the flow of a script's text reflect the flow of its execution, improving its understandability.

 In this example, the flow of the text shows an iteration.
-When the reader scans to the bottom does they learn the iteration is over the output of `get_resources`.
-For all but the smallest `until` and `while` loops this is disruptive to the reader.
+When the reader scans to the bottom they learn the iteration is over the output of `get_resources`.
+For all but the smallest `until` and `while` loops this delay is disruptive to the reader.

 ```bash
 while read -r resc; do